ZJU-DAILY/INFPM/README.md

 *[1] Jure Leskovec and Andrej Krevl.
 2014.
 SNAP Datasets: Stanford large network dataset collection. http://snap.stanford.edu/data.*

+*Note:* Due to memory constraints, we only retain the first 30% of snapshots for WT and the first 10% for SO.

 ### Algorithms

 All methods are implemented in C++ and executed on a server with Intel(R) Core(TM) 3.70GHz CPU and 128GB of RAM.